Grantham North services

 Grantham redirects here.
 For Grantham South, see Colsterworth.

-Moto own these small facilities at the Gonerby Moor junction.
+Moto own this small facility at the Gonerby Moor junction.

-Catering: Burger King, Costa Coffee, Greggs, Costa Express, Krispy Kreme Shops: WHSmith Amenities: Travelodge, Full Hou$e, Showers Outdoor Space: Small grass space at back of car park and next to hotel Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 150kW CCS Forecourt: BP, Shop, Costa Express, Air1 AdBlue
+Catering: Burger King, Costa Coffee, Greggs, Costa Express, f'real Milkshakes, Krispy Kreme Shops: WHSmith Amenities: Travelodge, Changing Places, Full Hou$e, Showers Outdoor Space: Small grass space at back of car park and next to hotel Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS, 100kW CHAdeMO & 22kW Type 2; Tesla Supercharger 150kW CCS Forecourt: BP, Shop, Costa Express

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £28.
 HGVs can pay £31 to include a £10 food voucher.